End The Food Fight

 Not enough effort.

-But the real problem is usually something deeper.
+But the real problem isn’t you.

-That model creates the very anxiety it promises to solve.
+And it creates the very anxiety it promises to solve.

 There is another way